ibm-cloud-docs/vmwaresolutions/services/fortinetvm_ordering.md

 ## Ordering FortiGate Virtual Appliance for private instances
 {: #fortinetvm_ordering-private}

 When you order FortiGate Virtual Appliance for instances that are not configured with public interfaces, you must provide a proxy server to complete the installation.
-The HTTP proxy server must be configured and available through Virtual Routing and Forwarding (VRF) before the Fortigate Virtual Appliance installation can start.
+The HTTP proxy server must be configured and available through Virtual Routing and Forwarding (VRF) before the FortiGate Virtual Appliance installation can start.

-To ensure continued operation, FortiGate Virtual Appliance must have persistent access to the Fortigate license server through the internet.
+To ensure continued operation, FortiGate Virtual Appliance must have persistent access to the FortiGate license server through the internet.

 ## FortiGate Virtual Appliance service configuration
 {: #fortinetvm_ordering-config}